dmorse/pscfpp/README.md

     may specify either a volume fraction or a chemical potential for each molecular species

-  - Efficient simulation of sequences of parameter choices along a path in parameter space ("sweeps"), using extrapolation to construct initial guesses
+  - Thorough user and developer documentation provided as a web manual

+  - Open source code written in object oriented C++

+Features for SCFT calculations that are common to all three PSCF programs
+include:

   - Efficient Anderson-mixing iteration algorithms

+  - Efficient SCFT calculations for sequences of parameter choices along a path in parameter space ("sweeps"), using extrapolation to construct initial guesses

-  - Examples of converged solutions and input scripts
+  - Examples of converged SCFT solutions and input scripts

   - Python tools for data analysis

-  - Thorough user and developer documentation provided as a web manual

-  - Open source code written in object oriented C++

 Features specific to the pscf_pc and pscf_pg programs for periodic structures include:

+  - Ability to perform both SCFT and FTMC calculations

   - Accurate pseudo-spectral solution of the modified diffusion equation